 Within the GSM network, different regions operate on different bands.
 The United States uses two bands, and Italy and most of Europe use two other bands.
 Only a GSM phone that’s tri-band or quad-band would then work both in Italy and in the U.S. The most popular smartphones all work internationally: the Apple iPhone series, the Samsung Galaxy series, and the Google Nexus phones.
 As a rule of thumb, the cheapest phones are generally those that do not support international roaming.

 American companies offer international plans to travelers.
 Check with your company to see the cost of the plans and the charge per minute.
-They can be costly—$1.00/min or even $2.00/min for making and receiving calls.
-Furthermore you keep your American phone number, which makes it more difficult and more expensive to reach you from Italy.
+They used to be be costly but prices have been decreasing.

 With an Italian plan you usually pay for the calls you make, not for those that you receive.
 It is then convenient to have your parents, relatives, and friends call you from the United States.
 They can use international phone cards such as the “1 Second Italy Cellular” provided by Nobelcom.com, paying less than 5 cents per minute.
 You yourself can make cheaper calls from your smartphone via WiFi or local access number, or purchase a phone card to call the United States for 3 cent a minute (see for example NobelApp and Nobelcom’s “Calling cards from Italy“).

 Please check with your company to see if your phone brand and model would work with an Italian prepaid SIM card.
 Most American phones are electronically locked so that one cannot switch SIM cards.
 But it’s possible to get your phone unlocked (call your company), allowing you to replace the original SIM card with a local Italian SIM.
 Please do the unlocking as soon as possible: in most cases it must be done while in the United States.
-If necessary you can purchase a GSM unlocked phone at Trony, Euronics, Media World (there is one store in Stazione Centrale), or several smaller shops in Milan for less than $50 (less than $100 for a cheap smartphone).
+If necessary you can purchase a GSM unlocked phone or smartphone at Trony, Euronics, Media World (there is one store in Stazione Centrale), or several smaller shops in Milan.

 A smartphone is also useful for your course’s final project, which consists of an introduction and a slideshow of photographs that you took during your stay in Italy.